History of Chelsea F.C. (1952–1983): Decline (1972–1983)

-Former left-back Eddie McCreadie became manager shortly before Chelsea's relegation in 1975 and, after a year of consolidation in 1975–76, led the side to promotion again in 1976–77 with a team composed of youth players, most notably Ray Wilkins and 24-goal striker Steve Finnieston, and veterans from more successful times like Cooke, Harris and Bonetti.
-But McCreadie left following a contract dispute with chairman Brian Mears over a company car and another ex-player was appointed, this time former right-back Ken Shellito.
+Former left-back Eddie McCreadie became manager shortly before Chelsea's relegation in 1975 and, after a year of consolidation in 1975–76, led the side to promotion again in 1976–77 with a team composed of youth players, most notably Ray Wilkins and 24-goal striker Steve Finnieston, and veterans from earlier periods like Cooke, Harris and Bonetti.
+McCreadie left following a contract dispute with chairman Brian Mears over a company car and another ex-player was appointed, this time former right-back Ken Shellito.

-Shellito kept Chelsea in the First Division in 1977–78, though the highlight of that season was a 4–2 win over European champions Liverpool in the FA Cup.
+Shellito kept Chelsea in the First Division in 1977–78, with a 4–2 win over European champions Liverpool in the FA Cup among the season's notable results.
 Shellito resigned midway through the following season with the club having won just three league games by Christmas.
-Even the brief return of Osgood did little to improve the club's fortunes.
-Shellito's successor, former double-winning Tottenham Hotspur captain Danny Blanchflower was unable to stem the slump and the club were relegated again with just five league wins and 27 defeats, ushering in one of the bleakest periods in Chelsea's history.
+The brief return of Osgood did little to improve the club's results.
+Shellito's successor, former double-winning Tottenham Hotspur captain Danny Blanchflower, was unable to prevent another relegation, as the club finished the season with five league wins and 27 defeats.

-Wilkins, one of the club's few remaining stars, was sold to Manchester United and England's 1966 World Cup final hero Geoff Hurst became manager in September 1979 with Bobby Gould as his assistant.
-Their arrival saw an immediate upturn in Chelsea's form, and for a large period Chelsea topped the Second Division table, but a late collapse saw them finish fourth, meaning the club missed out on promotion on goal difference.
+Wilkins, one of the club's few remaining prominent players, was sold to Manchester United and England's 1966 World Cup final player Geoff Hurst became manager in September 1979 with Bobby Gould as his assistant.
+Their arrival saw an immediate improvement in Chelsea's form, and for a large period Chelsea topped the Second Division table, but a late decline saw them finish fourth, meaning the club missed out on promotion on goal difference.
 In the next season the team struggled to score goals, going on a nine-match run without one, winning only 3 matches in 20 and finishing 12th in 1980–81.
 Hurst was sacked.